Alice's Wonderland Bakery: Production

+Development

-Alice's Wonderland Bakery is based on Disney's animated feature Alice in Wonderland (1951), which in turn is based on the Alice book series by Lewis Caroll.
-In the film, there is a scene in which the Mad Hatter hosts a tea party with teapots that pipe music, hats producing three-layers frosted cakes, and exploding firework candles in the sky.
+Alice's Wonderland Bakery is based on Disney's animated feature Alice in Wonderland (1951), which in turn is based on the Alice book series by Lewis Carroll.
+In the film, there is a scene in which the Mad Hatter hosts a tea party with teapots that pipe music, hats producing three-layer frosted cakes, and exploding firework candles in the sky.
 Disney Television Animation decided to produce a heritage project based upon the scene, which would also take inspiration from the sense of connection brought by food.
 Creator Chelsea Beyl said: "I started thinking about all the whimsy, the comedy, and the peculiar characters that are in the original movie and thought, 'Wow, preschoolers are going to love this' ...
 It's silly.
 And then we're combining all that with baking, which, of course, kids love to do as well."
-In May 2021, Disney Junior greenlit to series, to air on the network in 2022.
+In May 2021, Disney Junior greenlit the series, to air on the network in 2022.

-According to co-executive producer and art director Frank Montagna, the shift in storytelling from a 1950s 2D-animated film to a 2022 computer-animated preschool TV series was unexpectedly simple.
+According to co-executive producer and art director Frank Montagna, the shift in storytelling from a 1950s animated film to a 2022 animated preschool TV series was unexpectedly simple.
 He stated that there are many enjoyable activities in Wonderland, such as the tea parties, cards, and mazes.
 The team removed the frightening elements from the original film and kept the entertaining ones.
 Throughout the book and the film, there are references to the words "Eat me" and "Drink me".
 Because of this, Montaga came up with the idea of fusing Alice in Wonderland with a bakery when Beyl initially presented the show to him.
 The show highlights the importance of food, which is used as a form of creativity and self-expression; Alice makes friends and learns of other cultures through food.
-Beyl stated that "food [is] essentially [Alice's] superpower ... [and] how she connects with all these curious and peculiar characters".
+Beyl stated that "food [is] essentially [Alice's] superpower ... [and] how she connects with all these curious and peculiar characters."
 The series pays homage to the original Alice, who is always thinking, by having its version of Alice constantly trying to figure out things.

+On June 6, 2023, it was announced that Kathryn Beaumont (who voiced Alice in the 1951 Disney film) would be making a guest appearance in the 22-minute special "Alice's First Day in Wonderland".

+On April 1, 2024, Disney Junior's social media accounts released a list of their April 2024 programming, announcing the series finale.